neu-se/CS4530-CS5500-Spring-2021/tutorials/week2-git.md

 only happen the first time you access a repo).
 This will clone your repo locally for you to edit!
 If you encounter an error saying you do not have access rights, you have messed something up in adding your ssh key.
 Retry the steps for generating and adding the public key to your Github.
+Further information for troubleshooting and/or setting up an ssh key on other systems as needed can be found at: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh.

 # Basic Commands